foresterre/cargo-msrv/README.md

             If given, this command is used to validate if a Rust version is compatible.
 Should be available to rustup, i.e. the command should work like so: `rustup run <toolchain> <COMMAND>`.
 The default check action is `cargo check --all`.

+SUBCOMMANDS:
+    help
+            Prints this message or the help of the given subcommand(s)

+    list
+            List the MSRV's specified by dependency crate authors

 An argument provided after two dashes (`--`), will be interpreted as a custom command `check` command, used to validate whether a Rust toolchain version is compatible.
 The default `check` command is "cargo build".
 A custom `check` command